readthedocs/readthedocs-sphinx-search/docs/testing.rst

 .. code-block:: text

-    py27-sphinx18
-        Run test suite with Python 2.7 and Sphinx<1.9

-    py35-sphinx18
-        Run test suite with Python 3.5 and Sphinx<1.9

     py36-sphinx18
         Run test suite with Python 3.6 and Sphinx<1.9

-    py35-sphinx20
-        Run test suite with Python 3.5 and Sphinx<2.1

     py36-sphinx20
         Run test suite with Python 3.6 and Sphinx<2.1

+    py36-sphinx21
+        Run test suite with Python 3.6 and Sphinx 2.1.0

     py37-sphinx20
         Run test suite with Python 3.7 and Sphinx<2.1

-    py35-sphinx21
-        Run test suite with Python 3.5 and Sphinx 2.1.0

-    py36-sphinx21
-        Run test suite with Python 3.6 and Sphinx 2.1.0

     py37-sphinx21
         Run test suite with Python 3.7 and Sphinx 2.1.0